Maui County Council, Boy Scouts Of America

 About This Website: Technical Details

-Eventually, keeping the Troop calendar, news, photo gallery, and address book manually updated became too unwieldy, and we resorted to off-the-shelf Common Gateway Interface (CGI) programs to handle these more dynamic pages. we use a suite from Fuzzy Monkey (My Calendar, My Photo Gallery, My Address Book, and My Blog) which have the advantage of being relatively simple to configure, and - thusfar - secure(3).
+Eventually, keeping the Troop calendar, news, photo gallery, and address book manually updated became too unwieldy, and we resorted to off-the-shelf Common Gateway Interface (CGI) programs to handle these more dynamic pages.
+We use a suite from Fuzzy Monkey (My Calendar, My Address Book, and My Blog) which have the advantage of being relatively simple to configure, and - thusfar - secure(3).
+The photos are served by the GalleryProject CGI, and drawn from a MySQL 5 database.

 We initially posted the Troop's email address on the site, with the result that it soon ended up on many a spammer's address list.
 We replaced it with a web form and the nms form mail CGI(4).
 This allowed us to hide the Troop's current email address.